MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/connect-with-power-bi-desktop.md

    :::image type="content" source="./media/connect-with-power-bi-desktop/connector-power-bi-ap-2.png" alt-text="Screenshot of downloading Power BI file for the database.":::

 1. Open the file in Power BI desktop.
-1. Switch to **Database** tab to provide the username and password for your database server. **Note Windows authentication is not supported for Azure Database for PostgreSQL flexible server.**
+1. Switch to **Database** tab to provide the username and password for your database server.

+   > [!NOTE]
+   > Windows authentication is not supported for Azure Database for PostgreSQL flexible server.**

    :::image type="content" source="./media/connect-with-power-bi-desktop/connector-power-bi-ap-3.png" alt-text="Screenshot of entering credentials to connect with Azure Database for PostgreSQL flexible server database.":::